-Blackberry and Raspberry (continued) Weed Management (continued) Weed/Timing Material Amount of Formulation per Acre Crop Age Restrictions REI (hrs) Comments POSTEMERGENCE Selective control of certain broadleaf and grass weeds quinclorac (QuinStar 4L) 8.4 to 16.8 fl oz Plantings established 1 yr or longer Quinclorac provides postemergence control of barnyardgrass, crabgrass, hemp sesbania, morningglories, small alligatorweed, prickly lettuce, and field bindweed.
-Weeds need to be less than 2" tall.
-Do not apply more that 12 oz/A per application.
-Do not make second application before 30 days.
+Weed Management (continued) Weed/Timing Material Amount of Formulation per Acre Crop Age Restrictions REI (hrs) Comments POSTEMERGENCE quinclorac 8.4 to 16.8 fl oz Plantings (1113) Quinclorac provides postemergence control of barnyardgrass, Selective control of (QuinStar 4L) 0.4 to 10.6 11 02 established 1 yr crabgrass, hemp sesbania, morningglories, small alligatorweed, certain broadleaf and (Quinstar IL) or longer prickly lettuce, and field bindweed.
+Weeds need to be less than 2" grass weeds or longer tall.
+Do not apply more than 12 oz/A per application.
+Do not make Stabb Weeds second application before 30 days.
 Apply with crop oil at 2 pints per acre or non-ionic surfactant at labeled rates.
 Do not apply 30 days before harvest.
 MOA 4/29.
-POSTEMERGENCE Annual and perennial grasses clethodim (Select and various brands 2EC) (Select Max) 6 to 8 oz 12 to 16 oz Newly planted and established plantings 12 Low rates are for annual grass weeds.
-High rates and sequential applications are for perennial grasses (bermudagrass or johnsongrass).
-The addition of a non-ionic surfactant at 0.25 % v/v (1 qt/100 gal. of spray solution) is required.
-The Select Max formulation is labeled for bearing caneberries and can be applied up to within 7 days of harvest.
-All other clethodim formulations can only be used on nonbearing caneberries.
+POSTEMERGENCE clethodim Newly planted 12 Low rates are for annual grass weeds.
+High rates and sequential Annual and perennial (Arrow, 6 to 8 oz and established applications are for perennial grasses (bermudagrass or grasses Volunteer and plantings johnsongrass).
+The addition of a non-ionic surfactant at 0.25 % v/v various brands 12 to 16 oz (1 qt/100 gal. of spray solution) is required.
+The Select Max , 2EC) Volunteer, and Arrow formulations are labeled for bearing caneberries and can be applied up to within 7 days of harvest.
+(Select Max) Other clethodim formulations may or may not be registered for use on bearing caneberry plantings.
 MOA 1.
-POSTEMERGENCE Annual and perennial grasses (continued) fluazifop (Fusilade DX) 12 to 24 oz Newly planted and established plantings 12 Sequential applications will be necessary for perennial grass control.
-Add a non-ionic surfactant (1 qt/100 gal of water) or crop oil concentrate (1 gal./100 gal. of water).
+POSTEMERGENCE fluazifop 12 to 24 oz Newly planted 12 Sequential applications will be necessary for perennial grass Annual and perennial (Fusilade DX) and established control.
+Add a non-ionic surfactant (1 qt/100 gal of water) or crop grasses (continued) plantings oil concentrate (1 gal./100 gal. of water).
 Fusilade has a 1 day PHI.
 Total use cannot exceed 48 fl. oz. per acre per year.
-DO NOT apply more than 24 fl. oz in a single application.
-MOA 1. sethoxydim (Poast) 1 to 2.5 pt Newly planted and established plantings 12 Sequential applications will be necessary for perennial grass control.
-The addition of a non-ionic surfactant (1 qt/100 gal of water) or crop oil concentrate (1 gal/100 gal. of water) is necessary.
+DO NOT 41 11 1 .
+2 5 .
+NT 1 1 1 1 10 apply more than 24 fl. oz in a single application.
+MOA 1. sethoxydim (Paget) 1 to 2.5 pt Newly planted and established 12 Sequential applications will be necessary for perennial grass (Poast) control.
+The addition of a non-ionic surfactant (1 qt/100 gal of plantings water) or crop oil concentrate (1 gal/100 gal. of water) is necessary.
 Do not apply within 50 days of harvest.
 Total use cannot exceed 5 pt/A per year.
 MOA 1.

-Suggested Her rbicide Programs uggested Herbicide Pro grams (Blackbei rry and Raspberry) Crop Age Fall (Oct/Nov) Winter (February) Spring (April/May) Summer (As Needed) Newly Planted Glyphosate (preplant) Pendimethalin (Once soil settles after transplanting) Pendimethalin + Paraquat (Ma or June); Fusilade DX, or Poas or Clethodim (as needed).
-Glyphosate (preplant) Simazine (half rate) or Trellis + Pendimethalin Paraquat or Aim (multiple applications as needed); Fusilade DX, Poast, or Clethodim (as needed) Blackberry and Raspberry Established 1 or nore years Chateau + Paraquat Sinbar + Rimsulfuron + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Rimsulfuron + Sinbar + Paraquat Simazine + Pendimethalin + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Alion + Rimsulfuron + Paraquat Zeus Prime + Pendimethalin + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Alion + Paraquat Zeus Prime + Pendimethalin + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Alion + Rimsulfuron + Paraquat Chateau + Paraquat Paraquat (as needed); Select Max or Fusilade DX (as needed) Paraquat Rimsulfuron + Sinbar + Paraquat Chateau + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed)
+Suggested Herbicide Programs (Blackberry and Raspberry)

+Crop Age Fall (Oct/Nov) Winter (February) Spring (April/May) Summer (As Needed) Newly Planted Glyphosate (preplant) Pendimethalin (Once soil settles after transplanting) Pendimethalin + Paraquat (May or June); Fusilade DX, or Poast, or Clethodim (as needed).
+Glyphosate (preplant) Simazine (half rate) or Trellis + Pendimethalin Paraquat or Aim (multiple applications as needed); Fusilade DX, Poast, or Clethodim (as needed) Blackberry and Raspberry Established 1 or more years Chateau + Paraquat Sinbar + Rimsulfuron + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Rimsulfuron + Sinbar + Paraquat Simazine + Pendimethalin + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Alion + Rimsulfuron + Paraquat Zeus Prime + Pendimethalin + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Alion + Paraquat Zeus Prime + Pendimethalin + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed) Alion + Rimsulfuron + Paraquat Chateau + Paraquat Paraquat (as needed); Select Max or Fusilade DX (as needed) Paraquat Rimsulfuron + Sinbar + Paraquat Chateau + Paraquat Paraquat or Aim (multiple applications as needed); Select Max or Fusilade DX (as needed)